sam-goodwin/eventual/website/docs/getting-started.md

 ## 2. Choose your preferred IaC platform

-Eventual supports two IaC platforms: AWS CDK and AWS SST.
+Eventual currently supports two IaC platforms: AWS CDK and AWS SST.
 You'll be prompted to choose between them when you create a new project.
 Select [`aws-cdk`](https://docs.aws.amazon.com/cdk/v2/guide/home.html) or [`aws-sst`](https://docs.sst.dev) as appropriate.

 ```
 ? target: (Use arrow keys)